purescript-contrib/purescript-profunctor-lenses/docs/Data/Lens/Types.md

 ## Module Data.Lens.Types

-This module defines functions for working with lenses.
+This module defines types for working with lenses.

 #### `Optic`